JetBrains/kotlin-native/COCOAPODS.md

 In the configuration block specify the path to the archive: use the `url()` function with an arbitrary HTTP address in the `source` parameter value.

     Additionally, you can specify the Boolean `flatten` parameter as a second argument for the `url()` function.
-    It indicates that all Pod files located in the root directory.
+    It indicates that all Pod files located in the root directory of the archive.

-2. Specify the minimum target version for the Pod library.
+2. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>